Kroger and Albertsons plan merger to combine 2 largest supermarket chains

 Kroger is the largest supermarket operator in the U.S., with 420,000 employees and more than 2,700 stores, including Ralphs, Harris Teeter, Fred Meyer, and King Soopers.
 Albertsons is the country's second-largest supermarket company, with 290,000 employees and almost 2,300 stores, including Safeway and Vons.

-For both companies, Walmart is a key competitor, as the retail giant is a top seller of groceries in the U.S., along with Amazon and smaller stores.
-Albertsons merged with rival Safeway in 2015, then unsuccessfully tried to merge with pharmacy chain Rite Aid in 2018 and eventually went public in 2020.
+For both companies, Walmart is a key competitor, as a nationwide big-box giant that sells more groceries than Kroger and Albertsons combined.
+The two also face competitions from Costco as well as Amazon, with its online delivery reach, and lately, dollar stores, the fastest-growing segment of U.S. retail.

-Antitrust regulators in the Biden administrations have pushed back against megadeals, citing outsize impact on competition and consumer prices.
+Antitrust regulators in the Biden administration have advocated for changes in the government's approach to mergers, and they have pushed back against megadeals, citing outsize impact on competition and consumer prices.

+Kroger and Albertsons are "going to get a much closer look than earlier transactions received in this sector," said William Kovacic, former lawyer and chair at the Federal Trade Commission.
+"They're going to face a great deal more skepticism about the potential benefits of the consolidation,"

+But the federal competition regulators have also recently lost in litigation over some attempts to block mergers, said Kovacic, who's now a law professor at George Washington University.